 Relax in Palm Springs

 Palm Springs is about a 2-hour drive from San Diego, making it a great stop if you're splitting your trip into three or more days.
-With so much to do in town, you'll want to top everything off with the best hotel you can find.

 Spend the night in Death Valley

 Despite its often-inhospitable terrain, Death Valley is known to have some of the few high-end resorts in the area.
 As opposed to looking for accommodation in the smaller towns on the way to Las Vegas, your best option would be to book The Inn at Death Valley, the undisputed king of all Mojave Desert resorts.

 Simply put, The Inn at Death Valley offers the best rooms, amenities, and service money can buy.
 Within a minute of your comfortable bedroom, you'll find a gigantic outdoor swimming pool next to a romantic fireplace, private little coffee areas that overlook the vast desert expanse, and a huge, green garden you're bound to get lost in once or twice.